 Because now you have a scar to remind you!

-It could be a dark scar, shiny scar or indented scar all of these are a normal part of the skin’s natural healing process, but for many of us, those little telltale marks can hang around for a while as an unwelcome cicatrix.
+It could be a dark scar, scars on face from an annoying blemish, shiny scar or indented scar all of these are a normal part of the skin’s natural healing process, but for many of us, those little telltale marks can hang around for a while as an unwelcome cicatrix.
 (Another word for a scar.
 Say it out loud.
 Isn’t it fun?)

 In a study conducted by professors of reconstructive and plastic surgery, it was estimated that many people are seeking to fix scars.